A dynamic mechanism for prevalence of triangles in competitive networks: Results

+and the lower bound is uniquely attained by the star graph $S_n$ and the upper bound by the complete graph $K_n$, for both of which the maximum degrees are $\Delta=n-1$. \end{theorem} While Figure~\ref{fig:tc} illustrates the statements of Theorem~\ref{th:general}, informally, the strategy behind the proof is as follows.
+Coexistence breaks down when at least one component of the equilibrium vector $\mathbf{x}^*(\tau)$ reaches zero, so we analyse how $\mathbf{x}^*(\tau) = (I + \tau A)^{-1}\mathbf{1}$ evolves as $\tau$ increases.
+First, simple algebraic manipulations show that no component can vanish before $\tau = \Delta^{-1}$, yielding the lower bound $\tau_{\mathrm c} \ge \Delta^{-1}$ established in Lemma~\ref{lem:critical_coupling_lower}.
+Second, spectral arguments imply that the first possible bifurcation cannot be delayed beyond $\tau = 1$, giving the upper bound $\tau_{\mathrm c} \le 1$ proved in Lemma~\ref{lem:critical_coupling_upper}.
+Third, interpreting $(I+\tau A)^{-1}$ through its Neumann expansion shows that the lower bound is attained for star graphs, as shown in Lemma~\ref{lem:dmax}.
+Finally, an extremal result from spectral graph theory shows that the upper bound is attained for complete graphs, completing the proof via Lemma~\ref{lem:critical_coupling_upper}.

 \begin{lemma} Let $G$ be a simple graph on $n$ vertices with maximum degree $\Delta$, and let $\tau_{\mathrm c}(G)$ denote the critical coupling.
-Then \end{lemma} \begin{proof} Let $A$ be the adjacency matrix of $G$.
+Then \end{lemma} \begin{proof} Let $A$ be the adjacency matrix of $G$, and let $\rho(A)$ denote its spectral radius.
 The feasible branch is given by